Answered! Jump to accepted answer.

 I thought that the "ne" was not necessary even in written text.
 I thought that the Acadamie Française changed it.

-This relates to:Avant que + ne explétif + Le Subjonctif = Before I do -
+This question relates to:French lesson "Avant que + ne explétif + Le Subjonctif = Before I do"

 Kwiziq language super star